Charles W. "Charley" Mayse was a frequent signer of the

 L to R, Clarence McElroy, Charles Mayse and wife,

 Lola, and Gordon McElroy

 It is interesting to note that at least three of Mayse's landings were greeted with inspections by the U.S. Border Patrol.
 In the Remarks column of the Register appears the notation, "Inspected Robert R. Budlong Patrol Inspector".
-No reason was given for the inspections, nor was none apparent, given that Mayse's itineraries on these flights were not trans-border.
+No reason was given for the inspections, nor was any apparent, given that Mayse's itineraries on these flights were not trans-border.

 At left, an early article in the Tucson Citizen of November